The name of this organization shall be the University Managers Association of The University of North Carolina at Chapel Hill.

-Section 1: Composition – The affairs of the Association shall be managed by a Board of Directors consisting of ten persons, each of whom must be an active member of the Association during his or her entire tenure as Director.
+Section 1: Composition – The affairs of the Association shall be managed by a Board of Directors, each of whom must be an active member of the Association during his or her entire tenure as Director.

-Section 2: Election – Prior to each Annual Meeting of the general membership, the Nominating Committee shall solicit and accept nominees from the active membership for the election to the Board of Directors by mail.
-Those accepting the nomination shall be presented to the active membership and elected by mail ballot.
+Section 2: Election – Prior to each Annual Meeting of the general membership, the Nominating Committee shall solicit and accept nominees from the active membership for the election to the Board of Directors.
+Those accepting the nomination shall be presented to the active membership and elected by ballot.
 Elected Directors will be announced at the Annual Meeting.

 Section 3: Term of Office – Each duly elected Director shall assume office at the beginning of the fiscal year, as defined by Article VIII, Section 1.
 Following expiration of the terms of the initial Board, all subsequent terms shall be for three years.

-Section 4: Vacancies – Should a vacancy occur on the Board of Directors before the completion of a Director’s term of office, the vacancy shall be filled by the Board for the unexpired portion of that term.
-The Board shall fill the vacancy by selecting the person receiving the next highest number of votes at the most recent election of Directors.
+Section 4: Vacancies – Should a vacancy occur on the Board of Directors before the completion of a Director’s term of office, the vacancy may be filled by the Board for the unexpired portion of that term or that fiscal year.

 Section 5: Succession – A Director may be elected for no more than two consecutive three-year terms.

 Section 6: Required Board Meeting – A required meeting of the incoming Board of Directors shall be called by the outgoing President after the Annual Meeting of the general membership and prior to the beginning of the new fiscal year.
 At this meeting, the Officers of the Association shall be selected.